labgrid-project/labgrid/doc/configuration.rst

 - host (str): hostname with port of the lxa-io-bus server
 - node (str): name of the node to use
 - pin (str): name of the pin to use
-- invert (bool): whether to invert the pin
+- invert (bool, default=False): whether to invert the pin

 Used by:
   - `LXAIOBusPIODriver`_